YEOWEIHNGWHYELAB/DistributedCloudStorage/README.md

 Social Media & Cloud Overlord (SMCOverlord)

-A full stack cloud storage application that uses social media and cloud storage as a storage medium.
+A full stack cloud storage application that uses social media and cloud storage as the storage medium.
 With these, we can enjoy the geo-redundancy and scalability of cloud storage and social media storage, while enjoying the free storage space of social media.
 You have effectively an unlimited storage with this solution.

 ## Architecture